The Frank Millers of Northern Colorado

 In 1896, Fort Collins became a dry town.
-Frank Miller’s liquor license was the last one to expire, which meant that he was the last person legally able to sell alcohol before Collins became a dry town.
-No longer able to continue his primary line of business, Frank opened up the Fair store, and leased out the rest of the Miller Block to other businesses.
+Frank Miller’s liquor license was the last one to expire, which meant that he was the last person legally able to sell alcohol before the law went fully into effect.
+No longer able to continue his primary line of business, Frank bought shares in the Fair store, moved it into the Miller Block, and leased out the rest of the building to other businesses.

 In 1905, the Millers traveled to California for several months in the winter along with friends from Wisconsin.
 As they drove back to Fort Collins at the end of their trip.
 Frank passed away in Salt Lake City, Utah.
 He had suffered from Bright’s Disease for some time and finally succumbed in April 1905.